mitchellvanw/php-app-docker/README.md

 * Memcached (are we caching memes now?)
 * Beanstalkd (wait, do I have to climb that thing?)

-There's more coming, like beanstalkd, and stuff.
+There's more coming, like elasticsearch, and stuff.

 ## How does it work?